kiberpipa/nix-rehash/README.md

 reService - fullstack@dev
 --------------------------

-reService takes your nixos cofnig of services and creates user-enabled supervisord config that you can use for development or deployment on non nixos systems.
+reService takes your nixos config of services and creates user-enabled supervisord config that you can use for development or deployment on non nixos systems.
 Having deterministic fullstack in development has never been more awesome.